harrypatton/systemdesign/books/data-intensive-app/chapter5-replication.md

 All other solutions are implemented by database system.
 In some scenarios that we have more control like replicate only interesting data, we can use trigger on application layer. (`trigger written in database belongs to application layer.`)

 #Problems with replication lags
+Goal with replications

+1. failure tolerate
+2. scalability
+3. reduce latency

+leader-based replication is `read-scaling` architecture.
+Cannot use fully sync replication because it would prevent writing when one node failed.
+It has to use async replication and then cause `inconsistent data issue` (even eventually the data becomes consistent - `eventual consistency`).

+`replication lag`: the duration between the write on leader and the reflection on followers.

+## Reading your own writes
+write goes to leader but reader may not, so a user may write something but didn't see it when view through followers.

+Solution: `read after write consistency` (aka, `read-your-writes consistency`).

+**guarantee**: the user always see his latest update. no guarantee that other users always see latest update.

+**Implementation** - a few approaches,

+1. read data from leader when user `may` or `is able to` modify the data.
+E.g., only the owner can update profile so the owner always get his latest profile from `leader`. other users uses `followers` to view that user's profile.
+This approach needs domain knowledge. (we cannot query backend to see if the data is modified or not.)
+2. track the time of last update, e.g., use `follower` if last update is more than 1 minute ago; otherwise go through `leader`.
+3. client can save the timestamp (or logical timestamp) and the replica must have all data at least until that timestamp; otherwise go to other replica or write for updating.

+In case of multiple datacenters, it could be tricky because it may go to another datacenter to find the leader.

+Scenario: the same user on multiple devices.
+Update timestamp on client may not work because it is probably not the latest one. (probably save online and every client needs to call service to get the value).
+(The book mentions another issue, but I don't understand).

+##Monotonic reads
+**Issue**: a user can see things `moving backwards in time` or `something disappear`.
+E.g., user B made a change. replica A has the change but replica B hasn't gotten it yet.
+When user A visits the page, it may go to replica A and then see the change.
+Refresh the page, it may go to replica B and then the change from B disappears.

+``Monotonic reads``: a guarantee that the user always get the most recent data `they have seen`.
+They will not read older data after having previously read newer data.

+Solution: each user reads all data from the same replica. (different users can read from different replicas).

+## Consistent prefix reads